Jamster7777/ipm/README.md

+An attempt at a package manager for Idris, for my Senior Honours Project at the University of St Andrews.

 # How to set up this package manager for use

 Below are instructions on getting ipm v0.1.0 ready to use.
 Apologies for the